dujanhung/evtsbx-api-doc/enum/block_type.md

 a paintable spring coil block.

 >[!CAUTION]
->this block shouldn't be created with `es.CreateMultiBlock()` , because it would become unbreakable.
+>this block shouldn't be created with `es.CreateMultiblock()` , because it would become unbreakable.

 >[!CAUTION]
 >in old versions, don't detach the group of 3 of this block at a same time, because it would cause crash.